Skip to main content

 2017: Groundwater well drilling continued in an effort to fully delineate the plume, including drilling of VCMW-08AR and VCMW-23.
 Additional SVE wells and vapor probes were installed to assist ongoing SVE operations at both the Maroney’s and former Viking Cleaners facilities.

 2016: Several groundwater wells and borings were installed to further delineate the plume including VCMW-03B, 06B, 15-17, 20, and 22.
 A rebound evaluation and remediation optimization review was conducted for the Maroney’s SVE system.
 The Viking SVE system operated for much of the year with only brief shutdown periods for maintenance and operational considerations.
-In December, the Arizona Department of Health Services (ADHS) published a Health Consultation and concluded that there is no inherent public health concern from subsurface PCE or trichoroethene (TCE) vapor concentrations.
+In December, the Arizona Department of Health Services (ADHS) published a Health Consultation and concluded that there is no inherent public health concern from subsurface tetrachloroethene (PCE) or trichloroethene (TCE) vapor concentrations.

 2015: A total of four groundwater and five soil vapor monitor wells were installed throughout the site.
 Design and implementation of SVE remediation systems was initiated as part of an early response action (ERA) near the Maroney’s Cleaners and the former Viking Cleaners.
 The Maroney SVE system has been turned off due to low soil vapor concentrations.
 The Viking SVE system is operating.
 Site investigation and groundwater well installation continued throughout FY16.

-In FY 2015, a total of 117 pounds of Volatile Organic Compounds (VOCs) were removed at the Maroney and Viking SVE system sites.
+In FY 2015, a total of 117 pounds of volatile organic compounds (VOCs) were removed at the Maroney and Viking SVE system sites.
 Additionally, 183 groundwater, 19 soil vapor, and 38 soil samples were collected.

 2014: Construction of the SVE systems located near the former Viking’s Cleaners facility was completed in the summer of 2014.
-A total of 13.075 pounds of volatile organic compounds (VOCs) were removed from the Maroney’s SVE system.
+A total of 13.075 pounds of VOCs were removed from the Maroney’s SVE system.
 Additionally, 68 groundwater and 326 soil vapor samples were collected.
 Follow-up indoor air samples were also collected to further assess the potential for vapor intrusion.

 2013: The SVE system near Maroney’s Cleaners became operational in June.
 Additionally, ADEQ installed soil vapor wells to help delineate the soil vapor plume along the eastern portion of North 32nd Street between East Indian School Road and East Glenrosa Avenue, and at the corner of East Indian School Road and North 31st Street.
 Soil vapor wells were also installed along the southern portion of the Viking facility.

 Soil vapor samples showed concentrations of PCE varied significantly from location to location.
 PCE was detected in soil vapor at concentrations as high as 4,100 micrograms per cubic meter (µg/m³).
-The results of soil vapor sampling delineated an area in which PCE concentrations exceeded vapor intrusion screening levels calculated from available EPA guidance.
+The results of soil vapor sampling delineated an area in which PCE concentrations exceeded vapor intrusion screening levels calculated from available US Environmental Protection Agency guidance.
 Based on this information, ADEQ went door-to-door to collect indoor air samples from residences located above the soil vapor plume to assess the potential for vapor intrusion.
 Sample results did not indicate a wide-spread vapor intrusion problem.

-2012: ADEQ installed three SVE wells at the former location of Viking Cleaners in preparation for the installation of a SVE system.
+2012: ADEQ installed three SVE wells at the former location of Viking Cleaners in preparation for the installation of an SVE system.
 Eleven SVE wells and eight groundwater remediation pilot test wells were installed along East Fairmont Avenue and North 31st Street.
 An additional groundwater monitoring well was installed south of Fairmont Avenue on 30th Street.

 During the spring, ADEQ also conducted sampling of the soil vapor monitoring wells throughout the site.
-Cone Penetrometer Testing (CPT) was also performed throughout the site to investigate current hydrogeologic conditions.
+Cone Penetrometer Testing was also performed throughout the site to investigate current hydrogeologic conditions.
 Additionally, a routine groundwater monitoring event was conducted.

 2011: ADEQ installed five permanent soil vapor monitoring wells at the former location of Viking Cleaners.
 The initial soil vapor samples collected from these wells had PCE and TCE concentrations that ranged from less than the laboratory’s reporting limit to 350,000 µg/m3 and 2,400 µg/m3, respectively.
 ADEQ also installed two SVE test wells, and 10 SVE observation wells and conducted an SVE pilot test.
 The results from the test suggest that SVE could be an effective treatment technology at the former location of Viking Cleaners.